osism/testbed/README.md

   -t stack.yml testbed
 ```

-If the check is successful, the stack can be created.
+If the check is successful, the stack can be created. ``make dry-run`` will do this
+invocation for you.

 Note that you can set the ``export OS_CLOUD=testbed`` environment variable to avoid typing
 ``--os-cloud testbed`` repeatedly.